Giant Panda Bear of China

 China's National Treasure

 Paleontologists have discovered fossil remains that indicate that over 8 million years ago ancestors of the giant panda were living in China.
-That is the reason why the giant panda is has been called one of China's "living fossil" by historians.
+That is the reason why the giant panda has been called one of China's "living fossils" by historians.

 The giant panda's lifespan in the wild is unknown, but in captivity, they average more than 20 years.
-Due to the constant expansion of human activity, the habitat of giant panda has been gradually shrinking and they are now only found in the southern part of Gansu province and northwest part of the Sichuan basin.
+Due to the constant expansion of human activity, the habitat of the giant pandas has been gradually shrinking and they are now only found in the southern part of Gansu province and the northwest part of the Sichuan basin.

 Bears or Raccoons